co-foundERS

-DR. KENDRA T. FIELD is Associate Professor of History and Director of the Center for the Study of Race and Democracy at Tufts University.
-Field is the author of Growing Up with the Country: Family, Race, and Nation after the Civil War (Yale University Press, January 2018).
-The book traces her ancestors’ migratory lives between the Civil War and the Great Migration.
-Field also served as Assistant Editor to David Levering Lewis' W.E.B.
-Du Bois: A Biography (Henry Holt, 2009).
-Her current book project is about the African American genealogical quest from the Middle Passage through the present.
-In this vein, Field is co-convening a 2019-2020 Mellon Sawyer Seminar on the politics of kinship, “Defamiliarizing the Family: Genealogy and Kinship as Critical Method."
-Field has been awarded fellowships from the Ford Foundation, the Andrew W. Mellon Foundation, the Huntington Library, and Harvard University's Charles Warren Center in American History.
-She is the recipient of the Western Writers of America's, 2017 Spur Award for Best Western Short Nonfiction, the 2016 Boahen-Wilks Prize, and the OAH's Huggins-Quarles Award.
-Field has advised and appeared in historical documentaries including Henry Louis Gates, Jr.'s “The African Americans: Many Rivers to Cross" (2013) and "Roots: A History Revealed" (2016).
+DR. KENDRA TAIRA FIELD is Associate Professor of History and Director of the Center for Public History at Tufts University.
+Field is the author of Growing Up with the Country: Family, Race, and Nation after the Civil War (Yale, 2018), which traced her own ancestors’ lives in slavery and freedom.
+Her current book project, The Stories We Tell (W.W.
+Norton), is a history of African American genealogy and storytelling from the Middle Passage to the present, and winner of a 2023 Whiting Creative Nonfiction Grant.
+Field abridged David Levering Lewis' W.E.B.
+Du Bois: A Biography (Henry Holt, 2009), and her scholarly articles have appeared in the Journal of American History, the Journal of African American History, Southern Cultures, Transition, and the American Historical Review.
+Her recent AHR article, "The Privilege of Family History" explores the history of African American engagement with family history and genealogy in slavery and freedom.
+Field has been awarded numerous fellowships from the Ford Foundation, the Andrew W. Mellon Foundation, the Huntington Library, and Harvard University's Charles Warren Center in American History.
+An elected member of the Society of American Historians, she is the recipient of the 2025-26 Sheila Biddle Ford Foundation Fellowship at the Hutchins Center at Harvard University; the Western Writers of America’s 2017 Spur Award for Best Western Short Nonfiction; the 2016 Boahen-Wilks Prize; and the 2022 NAACP W. E. B. Du Bois Award.
+As a public historian, Field co-founded the Du Bois Forum, a retreat for writers, scholars, and artists, and serves as chief historian for the 10 Million Names Project.
+Field served as project historian for the Du Bois Freedom Center, the first museum in North America dedicated to the life and work of W.E.B.
+Du Bois; and co-curated "We Who Believe In Freedom: Black Feminist DC," the inaugural exhibition of the National Women's History Museum.
+Field has advised and appeared in historical documentaries including Henry Louis Gates, Jr.'s "The African Americans: Many Rivers to Cross" (2013), "Roots: A History Revealed" (2016), and "Tulsa Burning: The 1921 Race Massacre" (2021).
+Most recently, Field joined Robert Hartwell on screen throughout the new six-episode streaming saga, “Breaking New Ground,” now live on HBO Max.
 Field received her Ph.D. in American History from New York University.
 She also holds a Master's in Public Policy from Harvard University's Kennedy School of Government and a B.A. from Williams College.
-Previously, Field served as Assistant Professor of History at the University of California, Riverside, and worked in education and the non-profit sector in Boston and New York.
+Before entering the academy, she worked in education, organizing, and the non-profit sector in Boston and New York.

 DR. KERRI GREENIDGE received her Doctorate in American Studies from Boston University, where her specialty included African-American history, American political history, and African-American and African diasporic literature in the post-emancipation and early modern era.
 Her forthcoming book Black Radical: The Life and Times of William Monroe Trotter will be published by Norton in Fall, 2019.
 The book, a biography of African-American activist, William Monroe Trotter, explores the history of racial thought and African American political radicalism in New England at the turn of the century.
 She is currently co-director of the African American Trail Project through Tufts’ Center for the Study of Race and Democracy (CSRD).
 She also serves as interim director of the American Studies Program through Tufts’ Consortium of Studies in Race, Colonialism, and Diaspora.
 Her scholarship explores the role of African-American literature in the creation of radical Black political consciousness, particularly as it relates to local elections and Democratic populism during the Progressive Era.
 She has taught at Boston University, the University of Massachusetts, and Emerson College.
 Her work includes historical research for the Wiley-Blackwell Anthology of African-American Literature, the Oxford African American Studies Center, and PBS.
 For nine years she worked as a historian for Boston African American National Historical Site in Boston, through which she published her first book, Boston Abolitionists (2006).